Starcounter/Docs/docs/README.md

                 // that we can use with LINQ). var p = db.Sql<Person>
                 (
-                    "SELECT p FROM ConsoleApp.Person p WHERE Name = ?",
+                    "SELECT p FROM Person p WHERE Name = ?", "Jane"
-                    "Jane"
                 ).FirstOrDefault();